Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas

-We note that the nonlocal term $\propto D$ in Eq. \eqref{eq-Burgers} appears not only due to the particle collision but also a finite value of the heat capacity per particle and is modified by the thermal feedback of the medium to the density and thermal fluctuations.
-Furthermore, the nonlinearity in $\rho$ appears due to the first order smallness of $\nu\sim\varepsilon$.
-However, a second order smallness of $\nu\sim\varepsilon^2$ could result into a linear term $\propto \rho$ in Eq. \eqref{eq-Burgers}.
-So, the evolution dynamics of shocks with the linear term $D\rho$ should differ from that with the nonlinear term $D\rho^2$.
-Before going into the dynamics of shocks, it is imperative to investigate the nature of the coefficients $A$, $B$ and $D$ of Eq. \eqref{eq-Burgers} for different values of the parameters $q_{\rho_0}$, $q_{T_0}$, $\nu$, $\Gamma$, $\chi$ and $\mu$.
+We note that the nonlinear term proportional to $D$ in Eq. \eqref{eq-Burgers} appears due not only to the particle collision but also to a finite value of the heat capacity per particle and is modified by the thermal feedback of the medium to the density and thermal fluctuations.
+Furthermore, the nonlinearity in $\rho$ appears due to the first order smallness of $\nu\sim \nu_0\varepsilon$.
+However, a second order smallness of $\nu\sim\nu_0\varepsilon^2$ could result in a linear term proportional to $\rho$ in Eq. \eqref{eq-Burgers}.
+So, the evolution dynamics of shocks with the linear term $D\rho$ should differ from those with the nonlinear term $D\rho^2$.
+Before going into the dynamics of thermoacoustic shocks, it is imperative to investigate the nature of the coefficients $A$, $B$ and $D$ of Eq. \eqref{eq-Burgers} for different values of the parameters $q_{\rho_0}$, $q_{T_0}$, $\nu_0$, $\Gamma$, $\chi$ and $\mu$.
 The latter two, however, modify the coefficient of diffusion $B$ only.
 Such an investigation is crucial not only to examine the existence of different kinds of shock solutions of Eq. \eqref{eq-Burgers} that the plasma medium can support but also to study their characteristics with the variation of parameters.
 Typically, the specific heat ratio $\Gamma$ ranges in between $2$ to $4$.
-Also, we have $q_{\rho_0} \sim 0-0.4$, $q_{T_0} \sim 0-0.4$, $\chi_0 \sim 0-1$, $\mu_0 \sim 0-1$ and $\nu_0 \sim 0-1$ such that the condition $q_\rho/\left(4\nu/\Gamma-2q_T\right)<1$, as stated before, is fulfilled.
+Also, we have $q_{\rho_0} \sim 0-0.4$, $q_{T_0} \sim 0-0.4$, $\chi \sim 0-1$, $\mu \sim 0-1$ and $\nu_0 \sim 0-1$ such that the condition $q_\rho/\left(4\nu/\Gamma-2q_T\right)<1$, as stated before, is fulfilled.